Buloke Shire Council Friendship Alliance

 Projects & events

-September 2008 - Steam Rail Victoria in Newport hosts the Steaming Up Broadway festival launch, a celebration of 125 years of rail in Wycheproof.
+Steam Rail Victoria in Newport hosted the Steaming Up Broadway festival launch, a celebration of 125 years of rail in Wycheproof.

-May 2008 - Williamstown hosts the Paddock to Port exhibition about Victoria’s agricultural history and the wheat and wool production in the Mallee and Wimmera in the 1800s-1940s.
+Seaworks in Williamstown hosts the Paddock to Port exhibition about Victoria’s agricultural history and the wheat and wool production in the Mallee and Wimmera in the 1800s-1940s and its relationship to the port of Williamstown.

-February 2008 - the unique friendship alliance wins a Local Government Professional (LGPro) Awards for Excellence in the Corporate and Community Planning category.
+In 2008, the unique friendship alliance won a Local Government Professional (LGPro) Awards for Excellence in the Corporate and Community Planning category.

-December 2006 - Hobsons Bay traders associations of Altona, Laverton, Newport and Williamstown fund the children’s entertainment at the annual Donald Christmas celebration, contributing to the hire of rides, a jumping castle and musical performances.
+Hobsons Bay traders associations of Altona, Laverton, Newport and Williamstown funded the children’s entertainment at the annual Donald Christmas celebration, contributing to the hire of rides and musical performances.